Germany issues gas supply warning; Poland to halt Russian oil imports

 Germany’s “early warning” phase, based on a European Union regulation from 2017, means it will deploy a crisis team to monitor gas supplies.
 Later phases could involve the government removing certain sectors from the grid as it prioritizes households.
 Germany relies on Russia for about 40 percent of its natural gas, down recently from 55 percent, and 25 percent of its oil, down from 35 percent.

+Resorting to emergency mechanisms “signals that Berlin wants to prepare the markets and also put the Kremlin on notice that it’s ready for escalation,” said Franca Wolf, a senior analyst at the Britain-based risk consultancy Verisk Maplecroft.
+It also shows that Germany, even as it balks at a Europe-wide embargo on Russian energy supplies, “does accept that the current situation is not feasible or sustainable.”

+Threats by Russia were prompting other European nations to set deadlines for weaning themselves off supplies from the belligerent country.
+The question of an immediate embargo has divided the European Union, whose member states buy a quarter of their oil and more than 40 percent of their gas from Russian suppliers.

-Klaus Müller, president of Germany’s gas regulator, Bundesnetzagentur, praised the government’s move.
-“It is right that the economy minister declared the ‘early warning,’” he tweeted.
+Klaus Müller, president of Germany’s gas regulator, Bundesnetzagentur, praised Germany’s move.
+“It is right that the economy minister declared the ‘early warning,’ ” he tweeted.
 “The aim is to avoid a deterioration in the gas supply for Germany and the E.U. via savings and purchases.”
-He said the regulator was urging consumers and industry to cooperate and “preparing for all scenarios.”
+He said the regulator is urging consumers and industry to cooperate and “preparing for all scenarios.”

 The government has resisted pressure to preemptively embargo Russian energy supplies, as the United States has done, saying that an immediate end to imports would wreak havoc on the German economy.

 The economic outlook is already bleak.
 A group of economists advising the government on Wednesday lowered its growth forecast for the year.
-Economic output would expand by just 1.8 percent year over last year, instead of 4.6 percent, predicted the German Council of Economic Experts.
-Even absent a halt to gas supplies, the country’s inflation rate could hit 6.1 percent this year, the experts said, while suspending Russian energy imports would send the rate soaring to between 7.5 and 9 percent.
+Economic output would expand by 1.8 percent year over last year, instead of 4.6 percent, predicted the German Council of Economic Experts.
+Even absent a halt to gas supplies, the country’s inflation rate could hit 6.1 percent this year, the experts said, while suspending Russian energy imports would send the rate to between 7.5 and 9 percent.

 “Russia’s war of aggression against Ukraine and energy prices are drastically worsening the economic outlook,” they said.